Alan-Alberto12/CAPTCHA-Dental-AI/README.md

 # CAPTCHA-Dental-AI
 UCF Senior Design 2025 Project: CAPTCHA for Dental AI.
-Using AI to help annotate and classify teeth data.
+Using AI to help gameify annotating and classifying teeth data.

 Roles:
 -  Katerina Garkova (PM and Frontend)